ezahr/fail-fast-and-cheap-1/README.md

 ![Code -Build - release_pipeline- deploy into infrastructure on azure.](https://github.com/ezahr/fail-fast-and-cheap/blob/master/pictures/azure_dev_ops.png)

 [Azure DevOps is the ultimate DevOps tool, for any language targeting any platform](https://azure.microsoft.com/en-us/services/devops/).
 Now, Azure DevOps integrates seamlessly with GitHub.
 Come see how we can easily track our work with the Azure Boards and GitHub integration and how we can easily create CI/CD pipelines for our code in GitHub using Azure Pipelines.
+We zijn in een uitzonderlijke situatie beland met het uitbreken van COVID-19.
+Het is hartverwarmend om te zien hoeveel initiatieven, ook vanuit de tech hoek, worden gerealiseerd om elkaar te helpen.
+Via deze 'Internet tegen Corona' call dragen we graag bij aan sterke internet oplossingen die hulp kunnen bieden in deze crisis.

 ![signup](https://github.com/ezahr/fail-fast-and-cheap/blob/master/pictures/signup4azure.png)